Parzymiechy

 Parzymiechy is a village in the administrative district of Gmina Lipie, within Kłobuck County, Silesian Voivodeship, in southern Poland.
-It lies approximately 6 km north-west of Lipie, 20 km north-west of Kłobuck, and 89 km north of the regional capital Katowice.

 History

 Parzymiechy was first mentioned in 1266.
 It was a private village of Polish nobility, administratively located in the Wieluń County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 In September 1939, during the German invasion of Poland, which started World War II, a battle was fought nearby.
 German troops burned the village on September 2, 1939, and murdered 75 Polish inhabitants, including 20 children (the Zimnowoda and Parzymiechy massacre, see also Nazi crimes against the Polish nation).